micmejia/bible-dump/NKJV/Exodus/Exod 5.md

 So Moses returned to the Lord and said, "Lord, why have You brought trouble on this people?
 Why _is_ it You have sent me?

 ###### 23
-For since I came to Pharaoh to speak in Your name, he has done evil to this people; neither have You delivered Your people at all." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Exodus 5:1 _keep a pilgrim-feast_ [^b]: Exodus 5:21 Lit. _our scent to stink before_
+For since I came to Pharaoh to speak in Your name, he has done evil to this people; neither have You delivered Your people at all."